Prezii/Project/README.md

 # Proyect
 Los Andes University - Geoscience student
 #
-About my degree proyect with python and Deep learning (CNN) about timeseries in Costa Rica rift
+About my degree proyect with python and Deep learning (CNN) about time series in Costa Rica rift
 #